Voyages Event Program

 7 – 8:15 PM (EST – U.S. and Canada)

-Lecture, Moderated Q&A discussion, and Audience Q&A
+Lecture and Audience Q&A

 ECU Main Campus Student Center Ballroom, 501 E. 10th St., Greenville, NC